magnusgp/FakeNewsDetection/reports/README.md

 > Answer:
 >

-s204158(Arian) worked with getting the scripts related to generating the data.
-He also attempted to get the model training on the gcloud using our costume container. <TO BE CONTINUED>
+s204158 (Arian) worked with getting the scripts related to generating the data.
+He also attempted to get the model training on the gcloud using our costume container.

+s203294 (Kasper) worked with unittesting of the model and data scripts, the original model (both training and testing), hydra configuration for loading and managing hyperparameters, code quality and formatting, data stability report from evidently and attempted fix of dvc.

+s200431 (Benjamin) worked on weights and biases and that the original model (both training and testing(validating) was implemented in the git repository.
+Was in charge of monitoring on cloud (alerting), worked on the original API (the first shown with Fast API (local deployment for the model)), data drifting (evidently), distributed data loading (used when loading our data for training), data stability report (evidently).
+Also attempted a fix of dvc which sadly didn't succeed.

+s204075 (Magnus) was in charge of using the transformer framework to train and validate the model as well as logging the results to wandb.
+He also worked on deploying the model locally as well as running cloud VM instances, container registries and cloud run/functions.
+He also created the dockerfiles and configuration files for the build and the final working version of the dataset cleaning and creation.
+He also set up the repository and the cookiecutter structure and found the dataset.
+He also created the storage bucket, the testing workflow in github and the trigger workflow for creating docker images in google cloud.
+Furthermore, he also contributed with hydra configuration in the training files and in the configuration of these.
+Was additionally in charge of the final API (with Fast API) which was deployed via the cloud (deployment of our trained model).

+All members contributed to the report and general discussions about the code (fx debugging each other's code, etc.) and the project as a whole.